 Classic Southern fried cornbread, also known as hoe cakes or patties, is a popular dish that involves pan-frying cornbread batter until it’s crispy on the outside and tender on the inside.
-Made similar to our Fried Biscuits, you can either saute in a bit of oil or submerge to get really crispy.
+Made similar to our Fried Biscuits, you can make homemade or with Jiffy.

 Want to save this recipe?